SheriAtwood/supportpay-integration/README.md

 ## Installation

-Recurly is packaged as a Ruby gem.
+The integration of Recurly with SupportPay via a Rails App on Force.com Recurly is packaged as a Ruby gem.
 We recommend you install it with [Bundler](http://gembundler.com/) by adding the following line to your Gemfile: